Here in SEEK AI, to manage Infrastructure as Code (IaC), we

 but recently converted to TF.
 Here are some reasons:

-• Creating and reusing modular resource configuration is easy with TF.
-For aws cli it is done
+management by TF - Creating and reusing modular resource configuration is easy with TF.
+For

 via creating separate CloudFormation stack and using output of those stack which act as independent entities.